 Try looking at a rice field nearby and atop a hill.
 When you’re near, you appreciate the golden grains and the rich, verdant foliage.
 You hear the rustling of the leaves and could touch the plant with your hands.
 When you’re on top of a hill, you see the whole rice field and be awed by all the shades of green, distinct but blending harmoniously.
 This view was what awed me the most during a nature trip with my high school friends (although I also loved the freshness of the buco water from coconuts we harvested, the wild calamansi that we picked, and the captivating red, wild rose).

 In a different scenario, as a student struggling with your online classes during this pandemic, at some points you may have hated your teacher for making your life difficult.
 But have you tried to consider your teacher’s situation?
 How much time they spent on preparing the materials or on familiarizing themselves with technology so as to deliver a good lesson?
-Or as a teacher intent on accomplishing the goals you set are are required to achieve for the semester, have you thought of your students when you set task deadlines on a Sunday night or on a holiday?
+Or as a teacher intent on accomplishing the goals that you set for the semester, have you thought of your students when you set assignment deadlines on a Sunday night or on a holiday?
 Did you allot enough time for the students to learn?
 Were the activities and exams in line with the learning objectives and based on the lessons?

 When you buy from a street vendor or from the market, why do you always haggle or insist to be given a discount?
 But when you eat in a restaurant, you feel like giving a big tip for the ambiance and the service?
-Similarly, why do you expect a discount when you are an acquaintance or family member of the small-time entrepreneur or the one providing the service or product?
+Similarly, why do you expect a discount when you are an acquaintance or family member of the small-time entrepreneur whom you are purchasing something from, or getting the services of?

 In the Philippines, online tension is high because of the upcoming national elections.
 People pit their choice against the others’ choices.
 It led to maligning people, unfriending your friends, writing hurtful words, and despising others who think differently.
 I understand that there are are some things that are non-negotiable when selecting the countries’ leaders.
 But is it worth it to destroy friendships and family relationships over differences in political beliefs?